How to Travel to Patagonia

 To avoid the crowds and still experience good weather, visit during the spring when the flowers are in bloom, or fall when the leaves are a fiery mosaic of red, orange, and yellow.
-The summer months (December—February) have the mildest weather, but keep in mind that temperatures rarely go above 70 degrees and the winds are strong.
+The summer months (December to February) have the mildest weather, but keep in mind that temperatures rarely go above 70 degrees and the winds are strong.

 How to Get There

 In Chile, LATAM Airlines serves southern Chilean Patagonia year-round with daily flights between Santiago and Punta Arenas with a flight just over three hours in duration.
-Round-trip fares start from $130 when purchased in advance.
+Round-trip fares typically start from $80 when purchased in advance.

 In Argentina, meanwhile, Calafate and Ushuaia are the primary entryways.
 These destinations are serviced by LATAM Airlines and Aerolineas Argentinas.

-During the tourist season, LATAM Airlines offers daily flights from Buenos Aires to El Calafate Airport (an easy 3 hours and 25 minute trip) with increased service during high season.
+During the tourist season, LATAM Airlines offers daily flights from Buenos Aires to El Calafate Airport (an easy 3 hours and 25-minute trip) with increased service during the high season.
 Fares start at $340.
 Flights are also available from Buenos Aires to Ushuaia for $515, and the trip is just shy of four hours in duration.